-In the Israeli horror The Golem (2018), a Israeli supernatural horror movie, filmmakers Paz Brothers adapt a tale about a monster that protects a Jewish community from hostile locals in the 17th century Lithuania.
+In the Israeli horror, The Golem (2018), a Israeli supernatural horror movie, filmmakers Paz Brothers adapt a tale about a monster that protects a Jewish community from hostile locals in 17th century Lithuania.
 Although undeniably stylish and with a few outstanding moments, the movie struggles with pacing and the lack of an engaging antagonist who would provide contrast with the female lead, Hani Furstenbarg.

-According to Jewish religion, a golem is an anthropomorphic creature that could be summoned by rabbis from inanimate matter, like soil.
+According to the Jewish religion, a golem is an anthropomorphic creature that could be summoned by rabbis from inanimate matter, like soil.
 In the Bible, golems are told to be the protectors of the Jewish people.
-A most famous tale concerning these strange creatures was about rabbi Judah Löw ben Bezulel of Prague mentioned the creation of a golem in the 16th century, when the local congregation was attacked.
-This story served as a basis for several films, for instance a silent German film The Golem (1920).
+A most famous tale concerning these strange creatures was about rabbi Judah Löw ben Bezulel of Prague mentioned the creation of a golem in the 16th century when the local congregation was attacked.
+This story served as a basis for several films, for instance, a silent German film The Golem (1920).

 The Prague summoning appears as a prologue to The Golem (2018) too.
 Massacred bodies lie on the floor of a synagogue, where a rabbi attempts to control a gnarling shadowy figure standing at the altar.
-After that brief introduction to the monster, Paz brothers relocate the story’s setting to Lithuania, where Hanna (Hani Furstenberg) – the protagonist of the movie – lives in a closed-off Jewish community.
+After that brief introduction to the monster, the Paz brothers relocate the story’s setting to Lithuania, where Hanna (Hani Furstenberg) – the protagonist of the movie – lives in a closed-off Jewish community.

 Hanna – the troubled protagonist of The Golem (2018)

-That is a curious turn made by the directors and their screenwriter.
-Hanna’s repressed emotions find a peculiar way out, when her community is invaded by unfriendly neighbors, who are all struck by the dark plague.
-Played on an almost feminist note, Hanna takes the village’s safety in her own hands.
+That is a curious turn made by the directors and their screenwriters.
+Hanna’s repressed emotions find a peculiar way out when her community is invaded by unfriendly neighbors, who are all struck by the dark plague.
+Played on an almost feminist note, Hanna takes the village’s safety into her own hands.
 She also has her own personal gain at stake, which is to connect with the creature that resembles the deceased son, the woman revives the old tale and summons a mighty protector.

 The drama is sensitively portrayed by actress Hani Furstenberg, whose worried eyes and concerned face capably transform into madness and dedication in no time.
 Furstenberg beams with confidence, and makes up for a stand out among mostly b-league actors surrounding her.

 The Golem (2018) lacks a foreboding antagonist